 You probably hoover your home often, and you might even steam clean the floors but most forget to wash the skirting board.
 Once your skirting boards get dirty, or a bit mucky the whole home can look dirty.
 If you need to repaint because they’re looking like they need a spruce, click here for details on which paints to use.

-It’s a good idea to clean it out thoroughly fairly regularly, because its used so often the grease can build up as well as spilt food.
-Here’s how to properly clean your oven.
+It’s a good idea to clean it out thoroughly fairly regularly because it’s used so often the grease can build up as well as spilt food.

 Imagine how many times you touch raw meat, or dirty plates and then quickly flick the tap to wash your hands.. it kind of defeats the purpose if you then touch it with clean hands to turn it off again?
 Clean them with anti-bacterial as often as you can, daily at least.